 This year’s Newsfoo felt to me rather different from the 2010 edition.
 There seemed to be less discussion of how to sustain or resource news, or about the contexts of news consumption, and more about how to deal with some of the cognitive, knowledge-management and even ethical issues of news journalism.
-I’ve split my reactions into three posts – this one on initiatives/tools for fact-checking and knowledge management in the news, and two others coming shortly, on drone journalism and video, and on fear, comedy and the news.
+This post is on initiatives/tools for fact-checking and knowledge management in the news [Update: a more current list is here.]

 Knowledge management, fact-checking in news organisations

 Three Newsfoo discussions in particular prompted this post (alongside Baratunde‘s reminder to us all that The Onion has fact-checkers):